 Spousal Support such as Post-Separation Support "PSS" and Alimony may or may not be a taxable event depending on the date of the agreement or court order.
 If counted as a taxable event this means the payer deducts the amount paid and the recipient is supposed to claim the money received as income and pay taxes on that amount.
-The advantage of this policy is the person making the payment is usually in a higher tax bracket meaning both parties can benefit from this arrangement. ** The new tax bill about to be passed would make spousal support under court orders and separation agreements signed after December 31, 2018 a non-taxable event.
+The advantage of this policy is the person making the payment is usually in a higher tax bracket meaning both parties can benefit from this arrangement. ** The new tax bill signed by President Trump makes spousal support under court orders and separation agreements signed after December 31, 2018 a non-taxable event.

 After reviewing the financial affidavits of each party often any award is limited by the ability of the supporting spouse to pay.
 Properly completing the financial affidavit to document all income and reasonable expenses is critical to both the prosecution and defense of any spousal support claim.
 Simply showing up to Court declaring you either need support or don't have any money to pay alimony is a recipe for disaster.
 Modification of spousal support requires a substantial change in circumstances, but is ultimately in the discretion of the Court.
 Seek legal counsel to fully explain the law and guide you through the stress of effectively presenting your case to the Judge.